04 Oct Short+Sweet takes TPAC graduates to LA!

 The TPAC Connection

 The Performing Arts Conservatory (TPAC) has a long and strong connection to the festival.
 First of all, the Brisbane festival Director is TPAC instructor, Sean Dennehy.
 Furthermore, many students from TPAC’s Screen and Stage Acting participate in the festival every year.
 In fact, TPAC graduates Jack Douglas and Ally O’Brien were in the winning production last year.
 Their play, “Match of The Century”, won Best Production, Peoples Choice, Best Writer, and Best Director for Short+Sweet 2015!
 Jack and Ally then flew with the rest of their group to LA this year, to participate in the International Short+Sweet Festival in Hollywood 2016.
+If you are looking for looking for coding bootcamps san diego – click here.
 Held on the premises of the famous Stella Adler school, the team won Judges Choice to go on to the Gala Finals.

 Now is an exciting time for TPAC film students too.
 With the Short+Sweet Film Festival now in the works, it’s a good time for our film students to flex their short form filmmaking muscles.
 And while the film festival is open to filmmakers with no experience, by enrolling in a course, like TPAC’s Advanced Diploma of Screen and Media, you’ll set yourself up for the best chance to win.

 “A lot can happen in ten minutes… and we’re here to prove it.”
 Short+Sweet festival